-The purpose of this case report is to present on implant-retained maxillary and mandibular complete overdentures in a patient with Marfan Syndrome.
-The patient initially presented with Generalized Periodontitis (Stage IV, Grade C).
-Due to the progressive nature of periodontal disease in this patient, the patient elected to have implant-retained maxillary and mandibular complete dentures.
-Bilateral maxillary sinus augmentation was performed six months prior to full mouth extraction, alveoloplasty, and immediate implant placement.
-Maxillary and Mandibular immediate overdentures were delivered.
+The purpose of this case report is to present implant-retained maxillary and mandibular complete overdentures in a patient with Marfan syndrome.
+The patient initially presented with generalized periodontitis (stage IV, grade C).
+Due to the progressive nature of periodontal disease, the patient elected to have implant-retained maxillary and mandibular complete dentures.
+Bilateral maxillary sinus augmentation was performed 6 months before full-mouth extraction, alveoloplasty, and immediate implant placement.
+Maxillary and mandibular immediate overdentures were delivered.
 After 4 months of healing, the final overdenture was fabricated.
 The patient was seen regularly throughout the healing process for peri-implant maintenance.
-Soft tissue grafts were completed to increase the thickness of the mucosa around the implants.
-The patient has been followed for two years and is functioning well without major complications.
+Soft-tissue grafts were completed to increase the thickness of the mucosa around the implants.
+The patient has been followed for 2 years and is functioning well without major complications.
 For patients with Marfan syndrome, implant-retained prostheses are a viable treatment option in the presence of a failing dentition.

 - Views Icon Views

 - Search Site

 Ahmad Kutkut, Rasha Abu-Eid, Lina Sharab, Mohanad Al-Sabbagh; Full-Mouth Rehabilitation With Implant-Prosthesis in Marfan Syndrome Patient: Clinical Report and Literature Review.
 J Oral Implantol 1 April 2020; 46 (2): 115–121. doi: https://doi.org/10.1563/aaid-joi-D-19-00151

 Download citation file: